AlexRednic/Player-faction-customization/README.md

 # Player-faction-customization

 Player-faction-customization is a mod for [Starsector](https://fractalsoftworks.com/) that implements a streamlined system to customize your faction's ships and loadouts.
+It generates known blueprints based on existing ships, but with the sprites you define, creating a unique look for you faction's fleets.
+Also, when you configure variants and loadouts for your own fleet, these will get transfered and prioritized by your faction when generating fleets.

 ### Highlights
 - Separate skins and category for your faction specific ships/skins